The Best Female Jockey of All-Time Is Rosie Napravnik

 Three weeks before her Oaks victory, Rosie was about to ride Shanghai Bobby in his first career start.
 She later recalled that he was confident and very powerful, not intimidated at all by the other competitors around him.
 He went off as an even-money favorite and easily handled the field of non-winners.
 However, Rosie had the upcoming Oaks and Derby on her mind, so this talented horse would have to wait a little longer to get her full attention.

 Shanghai Bobby romped in his next 3 starts as well.
 Now, Rosie realized exactly what had come into her life.
 She had her first "superhorse"!
 Every successful jockey, at some point, will have that one special horse that can take them to places that they have never been before.
-Jerry Bailey had Cigar, Shane Sellers had Skip Away, Pat Day had Sunday Silence.
+Jerry Bailey had Cigar, Shane Sellers had Skip Away, Gary Stevens had Point Given.
 Was this going to be the animal that takes her to superstar status?

 She would have that answer soon, as Shanghai Bobby was competing in the $2 million Breeders Cup Juvenile at Santa Anita Park in California.
 For Rosie, this was the biggest moment of her career—even larger than her Oaks win.
 This time, she wasn't on a long shot that no one took seriously.
 She had a horse that was supposed to win, supposed to defeat the top 2-year-olds in the entire world, and had to do it on racing's largest global stage.